symbiote-h2020/SymbioteCloud/README.md

   The next step is to create a user in the symbIoTe Core Admin webpage.
 After creating the user and registering, the user needs to specify the description of their platform.

-   - Name - name of the platform
+   - **Name** - name of the platform
-   - Description - description of the platform
+   - **Description** - description of the platform
-   - Url - url of the platform's Interworking Interface which will provide entry point to sybmIoTe Cloud components.
+   - **Url** - url of the platform's Interworking Interface which will provide entry point to sybmIoTe Cloud components.
 For the example we assume our platform's Interworking Interface is running on address http://myplatform.eu:8101/
-   - Information Model - used to differentiate between types of information models - to be used in the future when we provide support for platform specific information models.
+   - **Information Model** - used to differentiate between types of information models (to be used in the future when we provide support for platform specific information models)

-  After registration of the platform portal displays the unique platformId that we will use for configuration in the next step.
+  After registration of the platform, the portal displays the unique **_platformId_** that we will use for configuration in the next step.

  3. Configuration of the symbIoTe Cloud components

-  Before starting symbIoTe Cloud components we need to provide proper configuration in the CloudConfigProperties component.
-Please edit application.properties file contained in this component.
-Platform owner needs to provide URL address of the CloudCoreInterface and platformId of the platform we registered.
+  Before starting symbIoTe Cloud components we need to provide proper configuration in the *CloudConfigProperties* component.
+Please edit **application.properties** file contained in this component.
+Platform owner needs to provide URL address of the *CloudCoreInterface* and *platformId* of the platform we registered.
 It also provides address where RAP service is running:
    - symbIoTe.core.url=http://core.symbiote.eu:8100/cloudCoreInterface/v1/
    - platform.id=58a5a85e9bdddb4dfedb2495
    - rap.url=http://myplatform.eu:8100/